 Use space wisely.
-Pictures are beautiful but they should also be informative in your emails and encourage users to scroll.
+Pictures are beautiful but they should also be informative in your emails and encourage your users to scroll.
 When testing and previewing your emails, first of all, evaluate what the recipient will see.

 Pro Tip: Support your great email subject with an inspiring email header by keeping it visible on one screen.

 2. Aim to keep your emails clean and clear.
 The shorter the message, the higher the probability that it will be read till the end.
-Sometimes extra sections confuse the reader and blur the main idea of the email.
+Sometimes extra sections confuse the reader and blur the main message of the email.

 The majority of marketing emails like newsletters and promotions are about 2500- 3000 pixels.

 Email clipping.
 Sometimes you can see clipped messages in your Gmail or Yahoo inbox.
-It is caused not by template height but by the overall size of a message (102 KB).
+This is caused not by template height but by the overall size of a message (102 KB).
 The whole email size of the Witcher game promo demonstrated above is just 36 KB.

 What is the difference between transactional and marketing email templates?

 In terms of email template size, transactional emails are usually shorter.
 They have a specific goal: to confirm an action, provide instructions, or notify a user.
 In some types of such messages, it is acceptable to add some marketing stuff, but in general, the template should be simple.
 Usually, transactional email templates range from 600 pixels to 1200 pixels.